The influence of Wilson lines on heavy quark anti-quark potential and mass: The holographic Wilson loop and heavy quark potential

 The mass of the bound state is given by \ba m_{\bar{Q}Q}=2m_Q+2 E_{n,l}, \ea {where $m_Q$ is the mass of a heavy quark.}

-{For a bottom-quark system, the reduced mass is given by $\mu=m_1m_2/(m_1+m_2)=m_1/2$, where $m_1=4.803$.
-By substituting this into \eqref{BIN32} and \eqref{PAR33}, one obtains the binding energy and $L_a$.
+{We assume that the input of a quark mass is a bottom quark mass $m_Q=4.803$ GeV, while this is the mass of a $5d$ heavy quark.} For a bottom-quark system, the reduced mass is given by $\mu=m_1m_2/(m_1+m_2)=m_Q/2$.
+The approximation of a non-relativistic motion is good because the mass of a bottom quark 4.8 GeV is much larger than $M_0=0.145$ GeV.
+By substituting this into \eqref{BIN32} and \eqref{PAR33}, one obtains the binding energy and $L_a$ for the potential \eqref{ENEN}.
 See Table. \ref{Tablemass}.
-Because the binding energy is negative, a bound state, namely, bottomoinum is formed.}~\footnote{For a charm-quark system, the bound energy becomes positive.
-It indicates that no bound state is formed.} Bottomoinum mass decreases with increasing $a_{\phi}^2$ (energy) as expected. {Note that Bottomoinum states $\Upsilon(1S)$ and $\eta_b(1S)$ have the masses 9.46 GeV and 9.40 GeV.
-The mass of holographic heavy quarkonium is slightly smaller than that of bottomoinum. }
+Because the binding energy is negative, a bound state, namely, bottomonium is formed.~\footnote{For a charm-quark system, the bound energy becomes positive.
+It indicates that no bound state is formed for $M_0=0.4$ GeV.
+This is due to the value of $M_0$.
+For small $M_0$, charmonium will be formed.} Bottomonium mass decreases with increasing $a_{\phi}^2$ (energy) as expected. {Note that Bottomonium states $\Upsilon(1S)$ and $\eta_b(1S)$ have the masses 9.46 GeV and 9.40 GeV.
+The mass of holographic heavy quarkonium is slightly smaller than that of bottomonium. }

-In the extremal limit, the mass of bottomoinum decreases because the binding energy diminishes and even approaches to zero.
-However, we cannot definitively conclude the zero mass of bottomoinum because of the approximations involved.
+In the extremal limit, the mass of bottomonium decreases because the binding energy diminishes and even approaches to zero.
+However, we cannot definitively conclude the zero mass of bottomonium because of the approximations involved.
 The functional form of the potential is of the Coulomb type $\bar{V}\sim -0.22/L+c_v|a_{\phi}|$.